henrik/octopress/source/_posts/2012-07-22-rails-i18n-tips.markdown

 from_x: "Från %{x}"
 ```

-But in a language like Finnish, you inflect the word itself: "New Yorkista" means "from New York".
-And the suffix isn't predictable without a dictionary: "from Berlin" is "Berliinistä" ([the ablative case](http://en.wikipedia.org/wiki/Ablative_case)).
+But in a language like Finnish, you inflect the word itself ([the ablative case](http://en.wikipedia.org/wiki/Ablative_case)): "New Yorkista" means "from New York".
+And the suffix isn't predictable without a dictionary: "from Berlin" is "Berliinistä".

 You could list these variations in your translation files or other data source, but that takes some effort.